Properties of using Fisher information gain for Bayesian design of experiments: Examples

 \section{Examples}

 In this section we consider special cases of exponential family models such that Lemmas~\ref{theorem1} and~\ref{theorem2} can be applied, namely normal linear, Poisson, and logistic regression models and a non-linear compartmental model.
 These models have been frequently used in the literature to demonstrate developments of design of experiments methodology.
-In some cases, it is possible to determine conditions for an under-supported FIG-optimal design and parameter redundancy, and in others it is not (necessitating a numerical search).
+In some cases, it is possible to determine conditions that result in parameter redundancy, and in others it is not (necessitating a numerical search).